smangham/fair-research-software/episodes/02-fair-research-software.md

 FAIR is not a binary metric - there is no such thing as "FAIR or "not FAIR".

-FAIR is not a perfect metric, nor does it provide a full and exhaustive software quality checklist.
+FAIR is not a perfect metric, nor does it provide a full and exhaustive software quality checklist - there are other good software quality practices not covered by FAIR.
-Software may be FAIR but still not very good in terms of its functionality.
+Conversely, software may be FAIR but still not very good in terms of its functionality.

 FAIR is **not meant** to criticise or discredit work.